chingu-voyages/v43-tier1-team-09/docs/README.md

 ### The project

-We were required to create a Mad Libs word game, following the Agile Methodology.
-Mad Libs consists of one player prompting a list of words to substitute for blanks in a story before reading aloud.
+A collaborative attempt at creating a Mad Libs Word Game as part of the Chingu Voyage program, following the Agile Methodology and the Minimum Viable Product(MVP).
+The game consists of one player prompting a list of words to substitute for blanks in a story before reading aloud.

 Users should be able to: